 The

-From exquisite dining in the Secret Garden, to the easy-eating curated street food collection presented by KERB or enjoying our complimentary Strawberries and Cream– the delicious tastes at Glorious week are endless.
+From exquisite dining in the Secret Garden, to the curated street food collection from KERB and Goodwood's complimentary Strawberries and Cream - the delicious tastes at Glorious week are endless.

 The Earl's Lawn is a hub of raceday entertainment at Qatar Goodwood Festival, featuring live music, a selection of street food options and Instagram worthy moments for that all-important reunion with family and friends.

-British Horseracing’s most coverted charity race has raised over £3 million for charities around the world.
-Championing women in sport, it sees twelve inspirational riders participate from across society.
-A highlight on Thursday of the Qatar Goodwood Festival, it’s a must watch.
+British Horseracing’s most prestigious charity race has raised over £3.5 million for charities around the world.
+Championing women in sport, the Markel Magnolia Cup sees twelve inspirational riders participate from all walks of life.

 To get inspiration on what to wear to the races, as well as particular dress codes for each enclosure and event, please visit our Dress Code page.